 It’s needless to say that it will take some time before the Bitcoin Cash network finally finds its place in the crypto world.
-Now things are slowly straightening out through mining difficulty’s adjustments made by Bitcoin Cash over the weekend.
+Now things are slowly straightening out through mining difficulty’s adjustments made by Bitcoin Cash over the weekend, as said by Bitcoin Cash news.

 It seems the altcoin’s network is gradually gains momentum, even though the difficulty is a lot lower compared to that of Bitcoin itself and mining Bitcoin is still significantly more profitable than BCH (not to be confused with BCC).
 Be honest, expect Bitcoin Cash substitute or level off with its “parent currency” a week after the alternative version of the bitcoin blockchain was created would be at least thoughtless.
 FYI, it took 3 years for Bitcoin to become known to not only geeks, and 8 years to hit its all-time high.
 At the same time, we should understand the possibility that Bitcoin Cash may never rival Bitcoin in the future.